Arm Installation Process

 Check that the installation went well

-To make sure that ROS2 Foxy has been successfully installed, you can run the test example from ROS2 Foxy.
-Taken from the ROS2 Foxy documentation:
+To make sure that ROS2 Humble has been successfully installed, you can run the test example from ROS2 Humble.
+Taken from the ROS2 Humble documentation.

 Install Reachy’s ROS2 packages